EGOT: Marvin Hamlisch

 American composer and conductor Marvin Hamlisch (1944–2012) received his fourth distinct award in 1995.
-Between 1974 and 2001, Hamlisch received a total of 12 awards.
-Before Alan Menken joined the group in 2020, Hamlisch had the most Oscars of any Grand Slam winners (three - all won in the same year).
-In 1974 he became the first winner to have won a "General Field" Grammy – taking Song of the Year and Best New Artist.
-He was also the first Grand Slam winner to have won multiple legs of the feat for the same work – an Oscar and a Grammy for the song "The Way We Were".
+Between 1974 and 2001, Hamlisch received a total of 12 competitive awards.
+Before Alan Menken joined the group in 2020, Hamlisch had the most Oscars of any EGOT winner (three - all won in the same year).
+In 1974 he would win "General Field" Grammys, taking Song of the Year and Best New Artist, making him first EGOT to have this distinction.
+Hamlisch was also the first EGOT winner to have won multiple, qualifying awards for the same work – both an Oscar and a Grammy for the song "The Way We Were".